zyphlar/influxdb.org/source/docs/v0.5/introduction/getting_started.md

 ![Logged in with no databases](/images/docs/logged_in_no_databases.png)

 Enter in a database name and click Create.
-Database names should contain only letters, numbers, or underscores.
-Once you're created a database you should see it on the screen:
+Database names should contain only letters, numbers, or underscores and start with a letter.
+Once you've created a database you should see it on the screen:

 ![Database list screen](/images/docs/database_created.png)